 Colors appear brighter and more sharply defined immediately following the procedure.
 As healing progresses, the color and lines will soften.
 Makeup may be used to tone down the color until healing is complete.
 The healing process usually occurs within a few days to two weeks.

-Most permanent makeup patients at English Plastic Surgery Center & Surgi-Spa in Little Rock resume normal activities within 24 hours with some restrictions.
+Most permanent makeup patients resume normal activities within 24 hours with some restrictions.
 The treated area should not be exposed to the sun for at least 14 days following the application of permanent makeup.
 Soaking the treated area in a bath, swimming pool, hot tub, fresh water or salt water should also be avoided for at least two weeks.

-If you would like to look and feel your very best, contact us today to schedule a consultation with Dr. Jim English, triple board certified in cosmetic procedures for the face and body.
-We look forward to seeing you during your permanent cosmetics consultation.
+If you would like to look and feel your very best, contact us today at (501) 227-9556 to schedule your appointment, and ask to speak with Myra if you have any questions or concerns about permanent makeup.
+We look forward to seeing you!